PacktPublishing/Modern-Computer-Architecture-and-Organization-Second-Edition/Chapter09/Answers to Exercises/Ex__4_mcu_supervisor_mode.md

-__Modern Computer Architecture and Organization__, by Jim Ledin.
-Published by Packt Publishing.
-# Chapter 9, Exercise 4
+__Modern Computer Architecture and Organization Second Edition__, by Jim Ledin.
+Published by Packt Publishing.# Chapter 9, Exercise 4

 Do the i.MX RT1060 processors support the concept of supervisor mode instruction execution?
 Explain your answer.